Justify-social/my-project/IMPLEMENTATION_TRACKING.md

 - Saving completely empty forms as drafts (should succeed)
 - Saving forms with just the name filled in (should succeed)
 - Saving forms with partially completed contact information (should succeed by omitting incomplete contacts)
+- Saving forms with empty/incomplete influencer information (should succeed for drafts)
 - Saving forms at different wizard steps with varying levels of completion
 - The ability to resume editing partially saved drafts